 Objective: To practice making and recognizing owl calls.

-Take the children outside and gather near the corner of a building.
+Take the children to the corner of a building.
 Ask for two or three volunteers to be Callers.
 The rest will be Listeners.
 Take the callers around the corner out of view of the listeners.
 Decide what owl the Callers want to be and then imitate its call loudly, in unison.
 The Listeners identify the owl species by calling out its name.
 Once they’ve identified it correctly, the game can be repeated with a new group of callers.
 Repeat until all have had a chance to be Callers and Listeners.

 Materials: optional: recordings of local owl calls.